 - Sharing of financial obligations

 - Children involved along with their care arrangements

 - Sharing common household chores

 - Recognition of your relationship in society

 Do not risk the rejection of your Partnership Based Visa.
 Work with our Auckland based expert immigration team to make a foolproof case for your Partnership Based Visa application.
-Contact us now to book your 100% free consultation.
+Contact us now to book your consultation.

 What Documents are Recognised by Immigration New Zealand as Evidence of Partnership?

 - Pictures of you two together

 - Evidence showing the social acceptance of your relationship

 - Evidence proving you take mutual decisions